Chriton/halloween-pumpkin/README.md

-# halloween-pumpkin
+# Halloween pumpkin with multiple eyes
- A Halloween project
+ This is a Halloween project in which multiple servo controlled eyes placed into a pumpkin are moving randomly and a PIR sensor triggers different scary sounds to be played

 # Hardware used